riyag283/Social-Network-Analysis/Epidemics-and-Pseudocore/README.md

 - Recovered : The people in this compartment are recovered and aquires an immunity against the disease for t_r timesteps.
 After being for t_r timesteps in this compartment, a person switches back to the susceptible compartment.

-Consider the Karate and Dolphin networks.
+Considered the Karate and Dolphin networks.
 Assuming p to be the probability of infection, implement the SEIRS model on these networks.
-Also use this implementation to determine the pseudo-core in the networks.
+Also, this implementation is uesd to determine the pseudo-core in the networks.
-Tabulate your results for varying values of p, t_i, t_e and t_r.
+The results are tabulated for varying values of p, t_i, t_e and t_r.